K-Phillips404/technical-writing-portfolio/UserIDMismatch.md

 Troubleshooting guide for the user ID mismatch problem in SharePoint and/or OneDrive.
 This issue can be identified by the following symptoms:

 - The user can no longer view files shared from OneDrive or SharePoint when signed into their Microsoft 365 account.
-- They can not view the shared files even when the files are set so anyone can view.
+- They cannot view the shared files even when the files are set so anyone can view.
 However, they can view files shared with anyone when signed out of Microsoft 365.
 - The user's OneDrive URL will have a number, usually a 1, appended to the end after the Top-Level Domain.

 ### Example: